'Six Nations return beyond expectations'

 "It's massive to put an 80-minute performance in and get that win.
 We will look back on this game and see what we can put right and build into next week.

-"Italy home is still going to be a tough one, but we need to put a performance in and get that win."
+"Italy at home is still going to be a tough one, but we need to put a performance in and get that win."

-Navidi could be joined in the Wales pack by lock Alun Wyn Jones who has officially been included in the squad.
+Navidi could be joined in the Wales pack by lock Alun Wyn Jones, who has officially been included in the squad.

-Jones, 36, has recovered from his own long-term shoulder injury and looking for his 150th Wales cap against Italy.
+Jones, 36, has recovered from his own long-term shoulder injury and is looking for his 150th Wales cap against Italy.

 "He is a massive part of the team and he is a big character," added Navidi.